cocoahuke/ioskextdump/README.md

 And also will determine structure of `IOExternalMethodDispatch` if its a Userclient class, but many classes implements their own externalMethod, didn’t use any `IOExternalMethodDispatch`, `IOExternalMethod` or `IOExternalTrap`
  So still need lots of manual analysis to find interface of Kext

+###For kernel which dump from memory
+Use [iosdumpkernelfix](https://github.com/cocoahuke/iosdumpkernelfix) to correct the Mach-O header before analyze it, Otherwise The analysis results are not complete list of Kexts

 # How to use

 **Download**